Powerful Visible Patterned Events

 And it’s not alone.

-We have more than 150 inter group conflicts going on in the world today.
-The vast majority have people from one tribe, with its own language and its own sense of tribal turf, killing and damaging people from the tribe they hate in that setting.
+We have more than 150 actual inter group conflicts going on in the world today.
+The vast majority of those conflicts have people from one tribe, with its own language and its own sense of tribal turf, who are killing and damaging people from the tribe they hate in their setting.

-Ethnic cleansing happens with some regularity at a very local level in multi tribal counties.
+Ethnic cleansing happens with some regularity at a very local level in many multi tribal counties.

 Why does that happen?